ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    Leave the other CHAP settings commented. {{site.data.keyword.BluSoftlayer_full}} storage uses only one-way authentication.
 Do not enable Mutual CHAP.
    {:important}

+   Ubuntu users, while you are looking at the `iscsid.conf` file, check whether the `node.startup` setting is manual or automatic.
+If it's manual, change it to automatic.
+   {:tip}

 7. Set iSCSI to start at boot and start it now.
   - RHEL 6